ShihanSu/Generate-handwriting/README.md

 An attempt to implement the random handwriting generation portion of Alex Graves'[paper][1] using Pytorch.

 ## Requirement
-Pytorch
+Pytorch \\
-xml.etree.ElementTree
+xml.etree.ElementTree\\
 Numpy

 ## Files
-datahp.py Load data and put in the right format model.py  Model formulation train.py  Train and save the model
+datahp.py Load data and put in the right format\\
+model.py  Model formulation\\
+train.py  Train and save the model

 ## Data
 You need to [register][2] on the website in order to get the IAM On-Line Handwriting data.
 Unzip lineStrokes-all.tar.gz into data subdirectory, so that you end up with data/lineStrokes/a01 ect.
+Afterwards

+## Train
-Afterwards, run python train.py to start the training process.
+Run python train.py to start the training process.